SortableJS/Vue.Draggable/README.md

  ### Gotchas

  - Vue.draggable children should always map the list or value prop using a v-for directive
-   * You may use [header](https://github.com/SortableJS/Vue.Draggable#header) and [footer](https://github.com/SortableJS/Vue.Draggable#footer) slot to by-pass this limitation.
+   * You may use [header](https://github.com/SortableJS/Vue.Draggable#header) and [footer](https://github.com/SortableJS/Vue.Draggable#footer) slot to bypass this limitation.

- - Children elements inside v-for should be keyed as any element in Vue.js.
-Be carefull to provide revelant key values in particular:
+ - Child elements inside v-for should have a `:key` set.
-    * typically providing array index as keys won't work as key should be linked to the items content
+    * Use a key based on the item's content, not just the array index.
-    * cloned elements should provide updated keys, it is doable using the [clone props](#clone) for example
+    * When you clone an element, you must give the clone a different key, for example using [clone props](#clone).

  ### Example